KS62-HK/dotfiles/readme.md

 It is possible to run Cylheim v3.0.0+ after adding some files, unfortunately this version also suffers from the problem above.

 Follow these steps:
-1. Install a [.NET Runtime *and* .NET Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) version that is exactly or higher than `7.0.0-preview.4`.
+1. Install a [.NET Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) version that is exactly or higher than `7.0.0-preview.4`.
 2. Install Cylheim with the .exe file.
 3. Download and put `msvcr120_clr0400.dll` in `~/.wine/drive_c/windows/system32`.
 4. Download and put `wminet_utils.dll` in `~/.wine/drive_c/windows/Microsoft.NET/Framework64/<version number>`.

 #### Constant screen flickering
-If you're using a window manager.\
-Try "maximizing" the window.
+Seems to be the consequences of wine not yet supporting wayland [(source)](https://wiki.archlinux.org/title/wine#Xwayland_problems), maybe it doesn't happen on x11 but I don't have time to test that.

 ### CytoidPlayer (Wine)